How to Prepare Custard

 - Set the kettle aside and stir the custard very well.
 If it is too thick for you, you can add more hot water.
 But be careful else your custard will become watery.
 And remember that you will still add liquid evaporated milk.

-- Add evaporated milk and some sugar to taste and stir everything to the way you like it.
+- Add peak milk (evaporated) and some sugar to taste and stir everything to the way you like it.

 The custard is ready.
 Serve with the following Nigerian meals: